tobijk/caius/doc/_manpages/clidriver.md

 you to automate shell sessions by launching and controlling interactive command line applications from a Tcl script.

+The main goal of the module is to alleviate the need for juggling with spawn ids and to encapsulate and simplify initialization sequences and subprocess management.

 ## API

 ### itcl::class CliDriver::Core

 * `method expect` ??*-opts*? *pat1* *body1*? ... ?*-opts*? *patn* *bodyn*:
-  Works exactly like the traditional `expect` call described in `expect`(1) but is bound to the subprocess associated with the object.
+  Works exactly like the traditional `expect` call described in `expect`(1) but is bound implicitely to the subprocess associated with the object.

 * `method send` ?*-flags*? *string*:
   Works exactly like the traditional `send` call described in `expect`(1) but